This easy, healthy Black Bean Mushroom Burger is a satisfying vegan meal. Plus you can make them ahead of time to bake when ready.

 - Make the flax egg: in a small bowl, whisk together 1 Tbsp. flax with 3 Tbsp. water.
-Set aside and let sit to thicken.
+Set aside to thicken.

 - Finely dice onion and mushrooms.
-(I use a food processor for faster results!)
+(Or use a food processor for quicker results.)
 Mince garlic.

 - Rinse and drain black beans.
 Pat dry to remove excess moisture.

 - Put black beans in a bowl and mash.
-Add flax egg, sauteed veggies, oats, and salt/pepper to taste if desired.
+Add thickened flax egg, sautéed veggies, oats, and salt/pepper to taste if desired.

 - Mix well to combine, then shape into 4 medium patties.
 (Note: they hold up best if you refrigerate the patties for at least an hour at this point.)

-- When ready to bake, preheat oven to 350.
+- When ready to bake, preheat oven to 350°F (176°C).
 Line a baking sheet with parchment paper and place patties.
 Bake for 20 minutes, carefully flipping halfway through.

 - Place on buns and add any desired toppings.